 What medicines should I bring for the high altitude problem in case?

-Try to bring the following medicines that will be very useful during your travel: cold and flu tablets, throat lozenges, nasal decongestant, Aspirin, Multivitamins.
+Try to bring the following medicines that will be very useful during your travel: cold and flu tablets, throat lozenges, nasal decongestants, Aspirin, and Multivitamins.
 Or you can ask your local doctor for suggestions.

 What kind of vehicles is available for getting around Tibet?

-In Lhasa, there are many options for getting around, such as taxis, buses, minibuses, pedicabs and jeeps.
+In Lhasa, there are many options for getting around, such as taxis, buses, minibusses, pedicabs, and jeeps.
 There are also cars and bikes for rent.
 In more remote areas, the road conditions are not very well developed, making traveling by taxi and bus impossible.
-In this instance, minibuses and jeeps are the only option.
+In this instance, minibusses and jeeps are the only options.

 What cuisine options are there in Tibet?
 Are there other options besides only local foods?